 Gem Show History

-The Show That Started It All Back in 1955
+The Show That Started It All

-Together, the original show and the satellite shows make up the Showcase - one of the largest and most popular events in the gem and mineral world, attracting an estimated 55,000 people to Tucson in a two-week period.
-This crowd fills hotel rooms, rental cars and airline seats many months in advance.
+Together, the original show and the satellite shows make up the Tucson Gem, Mineral & Fossil Showcase -- one of the largest and most popular events in the gem and mineral world, attracting an estimated 55,000 people to Tucson in a two-week period.
+This crowd fills hotel and resort rooms, restaurants, rental cars and airline seats many months in advance.

 Gem, Mineral & Fossil Capital of the U.S. Each February, with daytime temps in the perfect mid-60s to low-70s, the Old Pueblo becomes home to...
 Read More

 Tucson Treasure Hunting

 Exploring the Tucson Gem & Mineral Show By Suzanne Wright I’m what’s known as a “Navy brat.”
 Every two years throughout my childhood, we’d move...
 Read More